christianThardy/christianThardy.github.io/tom-interpretability.md

 #### Copy supressions role in the ToM circuit

-Copy supression[<a href="https://arxiv.org/pdf/2310.04625" title="McDougall" rel="nofollow">20</a>] in the ToM circuit are heads in the model that respond to predictions made by prior heads and adjust the final output prediction negatively.
+In neuroscience, it is widely known that if it weren't for inhibition coming from the frontal lobe, humans would be more prone to negative social actions.
+This inhibition is also *a component of the process of selective attention and is manifested in the suppression of goal irrelevant stimuli*<sub>[<a href="https://www.sciencedirect.com/science/article/abs/pii/S0278262603000800?via%3Dihub" title="Dimitrov" rel="nofollow">20</a>]</sub>.
+Copy supression<sub>[<a href="https://arxiv.org/pdf/2310.04625" title="McDougall" rel="nofollow">20</a>]</sub> in the ToM circuit are heads in the model that respond to predictions made by prior heads and adjusts the final output prediction negatively.
 These heads have the advantage of seeing all preceding context and intermediate predictions generated so far.
-By leveraging this, they can calibrate the model's confidence in predicting the next token, effectively fine-tuning the logits before the final prediction is made.
+By leveraging this, they can calibrate the model's confidence in predicting the next token, effectively fine-tuning the logits to suppress information before the final prediction is made.

-Copy surpression in later layers operates in the unembedding space of the model.
+Consider an induction head that's tracking a belief state.
+Suppose the model processes the sentence: `John put the cat on the basket`, and the current token is `the`.
+The induction head predicts `basket` as the next token based on the context.
+This prediction is written to the residual stream and will be mapped to the logits for the final output.
+However, before the model commits to this prediction, the copy suppression mechanism kicks in.
+It performs post-processing on the logits by suppressing any outputs that have been previously seen but aren't relevant to the current context established by the induction head.

+It could be nothing but napkin math, but I think this suppression is happening at each step of the attention mechanism, specifically emerging from the mechanism's dot product, softmax, and aggregation steps.

+If attention scores are computed as:

+$$
+\text{Score}(i, j) = \frac{Q_i \cdot K_j}{\sqrt{d_k}}
+$$

+Q<sub>*i*</sub> (query vector of token *i*) and K<sub>*j*</sub> (key vector of token *j*) are real-valued vectors.

+And if Q<sub>*i*</sub> · K<sub>*j*</sub> < 0 the alignment between Q<sub>*i*</sub> and K<sub>*j*</sub> is negative, which means token *j* actively suppresses token *i*'s focus.
+This could be a form of “implicit suppression” therefore suppression could be happening at the attention score level.

+The attention scores are then transformed into weights via softmax:

+$$
+\text{Weight}(i, j) = \frac{e^{\text{Score}(i, j)}}{\sum_k e^{\text{Score}(i, k)}}
+$$

+And for negative attention scores *Score*(*i*,*j* < 0) the exponential function e<sup>Score<sup>(*i*,*j*)</sup></sup> maps the score to a small positive value close to 0.
+This effectively suppresses token *j*'s contribution to the aggregated output, as the attention weight Weight(*i*,*j*) becomes negligible which results in an exponential suppression via softmax.

+The attention-weighted sum aggregates V vectors:

+$$
+\text{Output}_i = \sum_j \text{Weight}(i, j) \cdot V_j
+$$

+Even though attention weights are non-negative, V<sub>*j*</sub> can contain negative values.
+If token *j* has been suppressed (i.e., Weight(*i*,*j*) ≈ 0), its contribution to Output<sub>*i*</sub> is effectively erased so at the aggregation of V suppression is reinforced.

+This suppression then propagates through subsequent layers.
+Early layers suppress irrelevant or conflicting tokens (e.g., “box”), while later layers reinforce relevant tokens (e.g., “basket”) based on the model's evolving “belief”.
+Reflecting the model’s ability to shift focus and selectively erase contributions dynamically across layers and heads.
+To further quantify suppression and modulation in the ToM task to theoretically identify heads and layers where suppression magnitude is highest and measure how suppression evolves for key tokens (e.g., “box”, “basket”, “John”) across layers to reveal which components are most responsible for suppressing conflicting beliefs, we can formalize the behavior.

+The suppression effect of token *j* on token *i* at a specific attention head *h* in layer *l* is:

+$$
+S_{ij}^{(l, h)} = \frac{Q_i^{(l, h)} \cdot K_j^{(l, h)}}{\sqrt{d_k}}
+$$

+$S_{ij}^{(l, h)}$ < 0: Token *j* suppresses token *i*.

+$S_{ij}^{(l, h)}$ > 0: Token *j* suppresses token *i*.

+The suppression magnitude for token *i* is defined as the total contribution of all suppressing tokens:

+$$
+\text{Suppression Magnitude}_i^{(l, h)} = \sum_{j : S_{ij}^{(l, h)} < 0} \left| S_{ij}^{(l, h)} \right|
+$$

+After softmax, the suppression effect becomes:

+$$
+W_{ij}^{(l, h)} = \frac{e^{S_{ij}^{(l, h)}}}{\sum_k e^{S_{ik}^{(l, h)}}}
+$$

+$W_{ij}^{(l, h)}$ ≈ 0: Token *j*'s contribution to token *i* is suppressed.

+The contribution of token *j* to the final output vector token *i* is:

+$$
+C_{ij}^{(l, h)} = W_{ij}^{(l, h)} \cdot V_j^{(l, h)}
+$$

+The aggregated output:

+$$
+\text{Output}_i^{(l)} = \sum_h \sum_j C_{ij}^{(l, h)}
+$$

+And the cumulative suppression of token *i* across layers is:

+$$
+\text{Total Suppression}_i = \sum_l \sum_h \text{Suppression Magnitude}_i^{(l, h)}
+$$

+I think the activation patching and ablation studies justify this a little bit.
+In this framework, a large negative Q<sub>*i*</sub> · K<sub>*j*</sub> implies that token *j* is actively suppressed when predicting token *i*.
+In practice, if the “box” token is negatively aligned from the perspective of the “basket” token (or vice versa), it gets a near-zero attention weight—thus effectively erasing its contribution in the final output.
+When specific heads are zeroed out (through ablation) or patched (replacing corrupted activations with clean ones), you often see a marked swing in whether “box” or “basket” dominates the final logits.
+This direct cause-and-effect relationship is exactly what the formal model of suppression predicts:

+- If a head’s negative alignment toward “basket” is disabled, the model is less likely to suppress it and more likely to predict it at the end.
+- Conversely, if a head that had suppressed “box” is removed, you might suddenly see “box” reappear in the final answer.

+Thus, the presence or absence of certain negative alignments—now made visible and manipulable by patching—validates the notion that negative dot products can strongly shape which tokens persist or vanish by the output layer.

+Suppression magnitude is defined as \(\sum \lvert S_{ij}^{(l,h)} \rvert\) and quantifies how much each token is suppressed across layers or heads.
+The bigger this magnitude, the more we expect the model to “forget” or “down-weight” that token in future computations.
+When patching in the “clean” activations for a heavily suppressed token (e.g., “basket” when the corrupted run incorrectly focuses on “box”), the negative alignment is effectively undone.
+The result is that “basket” reasserts itself in the final prediction, often flipping the model to the correct answer.
+The corresponding heatmaps reveal how heads that show large negative influences—manifest in strong negative activations or big negative deltas—translate directly into a more likely “box” in the output.
+When these are removed or overridden these negative signals—the logit for “basket”—goes up.
+So a high suppression magnitude in certain heads/layers matches large negative shifts in the final basket vs. box logits—providing evidence that this theoretical suppression measure correlates with real changes in predictions.

+All prior QKVO breakdowns show that a single attention head’s dot products can strongly affect the aggregated output vector for each token.
+If we can identify which heads produce large negative (or positive) attention scores, we know exactly where suppression is happening.
+When ablating or patching entire heads, some heads exert major control over whether the model ends up believing “box” or “basket”, strongly suggesting that head-level interpretability is a practical abstraction for verifying how suppression is realized in the model during inference.

+But there are tons of caveats here.
+In practice, a negative QK dot product alone does not always guarantee the model will focus positively on the “next best option.”
+Other tokens might also have low or modest QK alignment, so the end result depends on relative alignment scores across all tokens.
+Because each attention sublayer’s output is added back to the residual stream.
+Even if a token is suppressed in a single attention head, sometimes the residual from earlier layers can reintroduce features of that token.
+So, a more rigorous account of copy suppression might also track how the suppressed signals are or aren’t re-amplified in subsequent MLP sublayers (and whether subsequent heads focus on them anyway).

 Consider an induction head that's tracking the belief state.
 Suppose the model processes the sentence: `John put the cat on the basket`, and the current token is `the`.
 The induction head predicts `basket` as the next token based on the context.
 This prediction is written to the residual stream and will be mapped to the logits for the final output.
 However, before the model commits to this prediction, the copy suppression mechanism kicks in.
 It performs post-processing on the logits by suppressing any outputs that have been previously seen but aren't relevant to the current context established by the induction head.

 Essentially, while some heads focus on specific tasks—like predicting the next word based on the context of previous next word predictors—other heads monitor the earlier predictions and adjust them, ensuring the model doesn't over-rely on copying tokens that aren't contextually appropriate.
 The degree of copy suppression is influenced by how much attention the model pays to the tokens it's considering copying.
 This aligns with the iterative nature of LLMs.
 They refine their predictions layer by layer, with each layer building upon the representations from the previous ones as information flows toward the final layers.

 This is purely speculative, but I suspect the model might have the capability to represent second-order false beliefs—essentially, understanding that one person can hold a false belief about another person’s belief.
 This could emerge from its ability to juggle parallel representations of both true and false information, potentially through mechanisms like copy suppression.

-There's a lot more we do not know about these heads and they probably have more complex circuitry that describes when it is good to surpress information and when it is bad.
+There's a lot more we do not know about these heads and they probably have more complex things going on that describe when it is good to surpress information and when it is bad.

 <br>